sdclibbery/Esp32DmxSpiController/README.md

 ### Plotting
 30. Plot: Control sets plot pos.
 Fore is drawn into the strip at plot pos.
 Smoothing is palette pos to plot with.
 31. PlotFade: Same as Plot, but drawn pixels slowly fade back to back colour.
 Smoothing is fade time
-32. PlotScroll: Control sets plot pos.
+32. PlotScrollFade: Control sets plot pos.
 Fore is drawn into the strip at plot pos.
 Smoothing is scroll pos.
-33. PlotScrollFade: Control sets plot pos.
-Fore is drawn into the strip at plot pos.
-Smoothing is scroll pos.
 Fade time is fixed long.
-34. PlotFizzle: Same as Plot, but drawn pixels slowly fizzle back to back colour.
+33. PlotFizzle: Same as Plot, but drawn pixels slowly fizzle back to back colour.
 Smoothing is fizzle time

 ### Line drawing
 40. Line: Same as Plot, but plot all pixels between last pos and new pos
 41. LineFade: Same as PlotFade but subsequent plot positions are connected not separate
-42. LineScroll: Same as PlotScroll, but plot all pixels between last pos and new pos
-43. LineScrollFade: Same as PlotScrollFade, but plot all pixels between last pos and new pos
+42. LineScrollFade: Same as PlotScrollFade, but plot all pixels between last pos and new pos
-44. LineFizzle: Same as PlotFizzle but subsequent plot positions are connected not separate
+43. LineFizzle: Same as PlotFizzle but subsequent plot positions are connected not separate